 I served on the boards of Vermont Business Roundtable, Vermont Community Foundation, and Vermont Tax Department as well as on the search committees for Superintendent of Burlington’s School District and CEO of Vermont PBS.
 Recognitions include Vermont Autism Task Force Appreciation Award, Vermont Arts Council Kannenstine Award for Arts Advocacy, and John Killacky Day Proclamation from Burlington Mayor MIro Weinberger.

 I have been a lifelong Democrat.
-Going door to door seeking support in the upcoming election for State Representative, I enjoy visiting and learning from my neighbors in South Burlington and look forward to the opportunity to serve.
+Going door to door and at community meetings, I enjoy visiting and learning from my neighbors in South Burlington and look forward to serving.